 The pressure vessel is heated by technical-grade butane taken from a cylinder fitted with a pressure regulator.
 A Teclu burner is used.
-Other gases may be used, with a suitable burner, provided that a heating rate of 3.5 ± 0.3 K/s is obtained.
-The heating rate should be checked by heating 10 g of dibutyl phthalate in the pressure vessel and measuring its temperature.
+Other gases may be used, with a suitable burner, provided that a heating rate of $3.5 \pm 0.3$ K/s is obtained.
+The heating rate should be checked by heating 10 g of dibutyl phthalate or equivalent in the pressure vessel and measuring its temperature.
 The time taken for the temperature of the oil to rise from 50 °C to 200 °C is recorded and the heating rate calculated.

-25.4.2.3.1 For a normal test, 10.0 g of the substance or mixture should be placed in the vessel.
-The bottom of the vessel should be evenly covered with the substance or mixture.
-The 16.0 mm orifice plate is used first.
-The bursting disc, central orifice plate and retaining ring are then put in place.
+25.4.2.3.1 For a normal test, 10.0 g of the substance should be placed in the vessel.
+The bottom of the vessel should be evenly covered with the substance.
+The bursting disc, the selected orifice plate and retaining ring are then put in place.
 The wing nuts are tightened by hand and the box nut with a spanner.
 The bursting disc is covered by enough water to keep it at a low temperature.
-The pressure vessel is placed on a tripod (with an inside ring diameter of 67 mm) which is inside a protective cylinder.
+The pressure vessel is placed on a tripod (with an inside ring diameter of 67 mm) which may be placed inside a protective cylinder.
 The ring at the middle of the vessel rests on the tripod.